pnrobinson/hpodraw/README.md

 # hpodraw
-Draw graphh diagrams in SVG representing the HPO
+Draw graph diagrams in SVG representing the HPO